aknackiron/testdroid-documentation/appium/faq/index.md

 or control multiple devices at the same time.
 You can however fire multiple instances of the TestScript, each targeting a separate device.
-More information on this at running parallel Appium tests in Testdroid Cloud.
+More information on this at running parallel Appium tests in Bitbar Testing.

 # Can I also use the same method to test my app on multiple iOS devices?

 Yes.
 On your localhost this is not possible because Appium uses native Instruments, which is allowed for only one of the device connected to a Mac at a given time.
-At Testdroid Cloud however, you can run your tests on multiple iOS devices at the same time.
+At Bitbar Testing however, you can run your tests on multiple iOS devices at the same time.

-# Where do I get configuration info about Appium servers running at Testdroid Cloud?
+# Where do I get configuration info about Appium servers running at Bitbar Testing?

 You can check basic configurations at [http://appium.testdroid.com/info](http://appium.testdroid.com/info).